Back to guides

 LLM Tool-Calling Security

-LLM tool calling (also called function calling) lets models invoke external functions — database queries, API calls, file operations, code execution.
-If the model is compromised through prompt injection, those tools become the attacker's hands.
-This guide covers how to keep tool calling safe.
+LLM tool calling (also called function calling) lets models invoke external functions - database queries, API calls, file operations, code execution.
+If the model gets compromised through prompt injection, those tools become the attacker's hands.
+Here's how to keep tool calling safe.

 How Tool Calling Works